DeepLabCut/napari-DLCLabelingAlpha/README.md

 Annotations and segmentations are saved with `File > Save Selected Layer(s)...` (or its shortcut `Ctrl+S`).
 For convenience, the save file dialog opens automatically into the folder containing your images or your h5 data file.
 - As a reminder, DLC will only use the H5 file; so be sure if you open already labeled images you save/overwrite the H5.
 If you label from scratch, you should save the file as `CollectedData_YourName.h5`
-Note that when saving segmentation masks, data will be stored into a folder bearing the name provided in the dialog window.
+- Note that when saving segmentation masks, data will be stored into a folder bearing the name provided in the dialog window.
+- Note,  before selecting `save layer` as as (or `ctrl-S`) make sure the key points layer is selected.
+If the user clicked on the image(s) layer first, does save as, then closes the window, any labeling work during that session will be lost!